-Upon notification of award and prior to initiating work, Grant Recipients must provide certificates of insurance to show that the following minimum coverages are in effect.
-It is the responsibility of the Grant Recipient to maintain current certificates of insurance on file with the CCRPC through the term of the Contract.
+Upon notification of award and prior to initiating work, Grant Recipients must provide certificates of insurance (COI) meeting the Vermont State Insurance Specifications (summarized below).
+It is the responsibility of the Grant Recipient to maintain current certificates of insurance on file through the term of the Contract.
 No warranty is made that the coverages and limits listed herein are adequate to cover and protect the interests of the Grant Recipient for their operations.
-These are solely minimums that have been established to protect the interests of the CCRPC.
+These are solely minimums that have been established to protect the interests of the CCRPC and the State of Vermont.